Updated: Jan 19, 2022

 Intermittent Fasting can seem so deceptively simple: just... don't eat for a bit.
 And although the basis of Intermittent Fasting IS essentially that, once you start diving into the daily routine, you may notice tons of questions pop up.
 Including today's question of the day: what about SPLENDA??
 Does spend break a fast?

-What is Splenda?
+What Is Splenda?

 Splenda is a very common brand that uses a calorie-free sweetener called "sucralose" as its base.
 Sucralose is made from regular sugar that has had some of it's hydrogen-oxygen bonds replaced by chlorine, rendering it "calorie-free".
 But sucralose is not the only ingredient in Splenda.
 It also contains dextrose and maltodextrin.